 There’s nothing worse than having a great conversation with a new lead or existing client, only to find out that they later chose to work with a different agent.

-And while there’s a lot of reasons that can happen, one of the most likely is that they forgot that you exist because you didn’t do anything to keep in touch with them or nurture them; and if you don’t, someone else will.
+And while there are a lot of reasons that can happen, one of the most likely is that they forgot that you exist because you didn’t do anything to keep in touch with them or nurture them; and if you don’t, someone else will.

 There’s a fine line between annoying people and keeping in touch, but most of that revolves around value.
 Most people are busy, drowning in multiple emails, phone calls, text messages, and notifications every single day; and without providing value, most of those same people are likely to hit the unsubscribe button or block notifications.